szabgab/perlmaven.com/sites/en/pages/github-actions-for-moox-role-cachedurl.md

 I cloned the repository and tried to run the tests locally, but got stuck installing the dependencies.
 [MooX-Role-CachedURL](https://metacpan.org/dist/MooX-Role-CachedURL) would not intsall.
-I looked at MetaCPAN and saw that The CPAN Testers report <b> Testers (1546 / 304 / 0) </b> That is 1546 successful reports but 304 failed reports.
+I looked at MetaCPAN and saw that The CPAN Testers report ** Testers (1546 / 304 / 0) ** That is 1546 successful reports but 304 failed reports.
 Also that the package was last released on Nov 04, 2015.
 Almost 7 years ago.

 I said, let's see what can we do there.